 There are three key differences between tibbles and data frames: printing, subsetting, and recycling rules.

 When you print a tibble, it only shows the first ten rows and all the columns that fit on one screen.
-It also prints an abbreviated description of the column type:
+It also prints an abbreviated description of the column type, and uses font styles and color for highlighting:

 You can control the default appearance with options:

-options(tibble.print_max = n, tibble.print_min = m): if there are more than
+options(pillar.print_max = n, pillar.print_min = m): if there are more than

-options(tibble.width = Inf) will always print all columns, regardless of the width of the screen.
+options(pillar.width = Inf)to always print all columns, regardless of the width of the screen.

 Tibbles are quite strict about subsetting.